Today was our 2nd day on the mountain.

 I drank half and used the other half to wash my face and help me

 wake up.
-I think getting up and getting going is the worst part for me.
+Getting up and getting going is the worst part for me.

-We packed our bags and tent and went into the main tent for breakfast.
+We packed our bags and tent and entered the main tent for breakfast.

 The kitchen porters are amazing and cook so well!